Creating an image from a disk

 -

-Optionally, in the Hardware generation field, select the virtualized hardware generation you want to assign to the new image:
+Optionally, in the Hardware generation field, select the desired generation of virtualized hardware to be assigned to the created image:

 If you make no assignment, by default new image will get the same generation assigned as the source disk.